wp-plugins/bbp-private-groups/readme.txt

 Go to Dashboard>settings>Private Groups

-There are 3 settings tabs and 2 managemetn tags.
+There are 4 settings tabs and 2 management tags.

 <em><strong>Forum Visibility tab.</strong></em>